Kandarp-Uchiha/New-boundary-generation-PragPal/docs/work-logs.md

 ### Wedenesday
 - Added a GAMEOVER screen with Replay and Quit buttons in the game; and a START button.
 The game overs when player collides with a forcefield or passes a gate with wrong color or is hit by the turret bullet.

+### Thursday
+- Tried the PragPal algorithm art gallery demonstration in VR after loading the build of the project.
+- Made a score coin and added a coin count system for the game.